UnrulyNatives/attitudes-laravel-upvote-solutions/README.md

 ## Features

 - This package delivers several solutions working in the same DB table.
 Pick and use all or the one which meets your needs.
-Three different values available for storing likes and upvotes
+Three different values available for storing likes and upvotes.

-- `importance` - might be used for observing and prioritizing content with values from range `0` to `10`.
+- `importance` - might be used for observing and prioritizing content with values from range `0` to `10`, or just any.

 - `attitude` - might store values `-1`, `0`, `1` for likes and dislikes.
-The scope of the values upt o developer's solution.
+The scope of the values can be decided by developer, e. `-2` for hate and `-3` for going Berserk over the object is possible.

 - `activated` - might store values `-1`, `0`, `1` for content filtering features.

 - `favoritetype_id` - Just a scaffold for future development.
 An item might be stored in favorites under a certain subcategory. `null` would mean the root folder.
 This feature would require an extra model `Favoritetype`.

-- `user_notes` - allows user to take notes concerning a model (still to do)
+- `user_notes` - allows user to take notes concerning a model (still to do).

 ## To do